|Publishers Home History Glossary Guides Artists Topicals Collecting Blog Calendar Contact|

 This cartographic publisher founded by Hermann Kummerley has become renown for their well printed maps.
 But they also produced a number of fine lithographic postcards.

-The Kunzli Brothers also went into partnership with printers in other Countries to produce postcards.
+After purchasing the firm of their nephew, Carl Künzli in 1899, the Künzli brothers published under the name of A. G. Postkartenverlag Künzli Zürich until 1914.
+At the same time, they cooperated with printers from England, France and other countries to produce postcards.
 Kunzli Freres or just K.F. in Paris became an important printer of lithographic artist signed cards covering many subjects.
-Many of these postcards were published in series.
-They are noted for a tinted halftone set depicting the Russo-Japanese War after the fact, and the glamour cards of Angelo Asti.
+Many of these postcards were published in series such as the popular tinted halftone set depicting events of the Russo-Japanese War, and the glamour cards of Angelo Asti.
 Another related establishment, Kunzli Hermanos y Cia, was set up in Barcelona, Spain in 1914.
+It seems that around 1905 the Künzli Brothers abandoned the postcard business but continued publishing art and religious prints.

 Josef Kuss (1932-1972)